fritzhuie/fritzhuie/README.md

-### Hi I'm Fritz, a mobile/full stack developer and gaming industry veteran.
+#### Hi I'm Fritz, a mobile/full stack developer and gaming industry veteran

 <!--
 **fritzhuie/fritzhuie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.